-I am an assistant professor in the Department of Political Science at Howard University, where I research and teach on American constitutionalism, civil rights, federalism, DC politics and statehood, and slavery and abolition.
-I hold a Ph.D. from the University of Pennsylvania, an M.A. from the University of Maryland, and a B.A. from the College of William and Mary.
+I am an assistant professor in the Department of Political Science at Howard University, where I work on American constitutionalism, civil and voting rights, federalism, and slavery and abolition.
+I hold a Ph.D. in political science from the University of Pennsylvania.